 Most likely will need prepping

 NEED a pallete spatula/scooper to get product out and soften

-May be too hard to use for newbies
+May be too hard to use for the laymen

 Ingredients won't damage skin, but also won't help